hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * rclearerr cellAddrRange

 	Clear Error tag prefix in the cells in the given address range.
+This allows such cells to be evaluated again.

 * rgennums cellAddrRange [start] [delta]